Evaluating 5G Networks for U-Space Applications: Insights from Dense Urban Measurement Campaign: Introduction

 5G, with \ac{URLLC} and \ac{mMIMO} technologies, is a strong candidate for meeting U-space’s communication needs, offering low latencies and high data rates crucial for \ac{UAV} command and real-time responsiveness. \cite{8918497, 10569086} However, a key concern remains: Are current cellular deployments sufficient for U-space?
 Many existing chipsets lack support for advanced 5G \ac{URLLC}, casting doubt on the readiness of today’s networks to reliably support U-space operations.

 This paper evaluates the suitability of current commercial cellular networks for supporting U-space communication requirements.
-We present results from a measurement campaign in Benidorm, Spain, a key UAV testbed location in Europe, known for its dense urban environment with high-rise buildings and a dense network deployment.
-To our knowledge, no existing study has comprehensively documented \ac{UAV} communication performance across multiple operators, technologies, and frequencies in such a setting, or assessed a wide range of \acp{KPI} (e.g., neighboring cells, \ac{RSRP}, \ac{SINR}, rate) across various heights.
-This evaluation aims to determine whether current network deployments are adequate or if further upgrades are necessary to meet U-space's demands.
+We present results from a measurement campaign in Benidorm, Spain, a key \ac{UAV} testbed location in Europe, known for its dense urban environment with high-rise buildings and a dense network deployment.
+Moreover, it should be noted that this city has also been selected for its pivotal role in the European U-ELCOME project---an initiative involving 51 partners from Spain, France, and Italy---which enables us to conduct flights with specialized pilots in full compliance with stringent European and national regulations regarding operations in densely populated urban areas~\cite{EuropeanCommission2021, UELCOME2025}.
+This evaluation aims to determine whether current network deployments are adequate or if further upgrades are necessary to meet U-space's demands; to this end, we evaluated multiple \acp{KPI} measured across various altitudes, including neighboring cell density, coverage \ac{RSRP} and \ac{SINR}, as well as \ac{UE} data throughput and latency.

-The structure of the paper is as follows: Section \ref{sec:literature} reviews relevant literature, Section \ref{sec:measurement_setup} describes the measurement setup, Section \ref{sec:measurement_campign} details the measurement campaign, Section \ref{sec:results} presents the findings, and Section \ref{sec:conclusions} discusses conclusions and potential future research directions.
+The structure of the paper is as follows: Section \ref{sec:literature} reviews relevant literature, Section \ref{sec:measurement_setup} describes the measurement area and setup, Section \ref{sec:results} presents the findings, and Section \ref{sec:conclusions} discusses conclusions and potential future research directions.